OutSystems/docs-odc/src/eap/building-apps/workflows/workflows-in-odc.md

 * Import and export workflows to share within your organization and with external partners.

+Here's a video providing a concise overview of workflows.

+<iframe src="https://player.vimeo.com/video/1027587143" width="750" height="422" frameborder="0" allow="autoplay; fullscreen" allowfullscreen="">This video provides a concise overview of ODC workflows</iframe>

-Consider this example of approving a bank transaction:
+Consider this example of approving a bank loan:

 1. The workflow starts when a customer submits a loan application to the bank